People of ACM - Martin Wicke

 Martin Wicke is a software engineer working on Google AI.
 His core research interests include machine intelligence, distributed systems and computer vision.
 He is a key member of the team that developed TensorFlow, a scalable machine learning software package that Google released in 2015 as an open source project.

 Wicke completed a PhD at ETH Zurich on geometric modeling and simulation using particle methods.
 He later worked in a variety of areas including learning system behavior to improve routing in sensor networks, as well as video processing and analysis.
-Wicke was the presenter of the ACM Learning Webinar, TensorFlow: A Framework for Scalable Machine Learning.
+Wicke was the presenter of the ACM TechTalk, TensorFlow: A Framework for Scalable Machine Learning.